kharesp/rxdds-drp/README.md

 2. Implementing state-of-the-art SID-UP (Source Identifier Update Propagation) algorithm for consistent change propagation in our solution as a starting point; implementing a sample test application and logging assessment metrics like - number of co-ordination messages, degree of parallel updates under different network topologies and resource utilization.

 3. Enhancing existing solution either by
-i.
+  ..1.
 Adding support for fault-tolerance
-j.
-Support for multiple consistency guarantees
+  ..2.
+Support for multiple consistency guarantees ..3.
-k.
 Implementing a new update propagation algorithm that has lower complexity, resource usage and higher degree of concurrent updates.

 A more detailed presentation on the motivation and objectives of this project can be found [here](rxdds-drp.pptx)